shekhar2024/influencer-engagement-and-sponsorship-coordination-platform/README.md

 # Project Name

-This is the README file for the project Influencer Engagement and Sponsorship Coordination Platform.
+Influencer Engagement and Sponsorship Coordination Platform.

 ## Description

-This platform allows sponsor and influencer to engage with eachother.
+This platform serves as a bridge between sponsor and influencer.
+Sponsors can find influencers to advertise their product and influencer can find suitable campaigns and get paid for promoting the product.This platform makes it easy for sponsors and influencers to connect with each other.

 ## Installation